This is 99% Invisible, I’m Roman Mars.

 EF: Inside the tube, it’s soft and slippery with almost no friction.

 TD: They are in, in essence, a slippy slide for fish.
-You can see some videos where the fish are almost actually swimming.
-They’re doing their natural um, swimming action through the tube itself.
+You can see some videos where the fish are actually almost swimming.
+They’re doing their natural swimming action through the tube itself.

 EF: And when they reach the top of the dam…

 TD: Then they find themselves right back in the river itself.
-So they can continue their journey, on the other side of the dam with a barrier.
+So they can continue their journey on the other side of the dam with the barrier.